 The philosophy of Rights of Nature, also called “earth jurisprudence”, is fundamentally ecocentric.
 (The practice does vary, and this distinction is explored later in this post.)
 This means that granting rights to other entities is not directly what Rights of Nature is about – that is simply a natural consequence of realising Rights of Nature.

 Humans and their rights are not separate from the environment and its rights, because there are no elements of nature which are separate: everything is one connected whole.
 Ecological destruction is the natural consequence of not realising Rights of Nature, and believing that humans are separate from nature.

 Rights of Nature is, therefore, about inherent value, and the unity of that value.
 With reference to Ronald Dworkin, it is something that hedgehogs know, not foxes.
 This is why it appears, directly or indirectly, in everything from the 2021 The Economics of Biodiversity: the Dasgupta Review, legal academic curricula, books on “green capitalism”, speeches by the pope and the UN Secretary General, to transcendentalism and the “over-soul” of Ralph Waldo Emerson’s poetry, TED Talks on the right side of the brain, and ancient Celtic myths and traditions.

 This universalism means that it includes scientific and economic explanations of its foundations for the spiritually sceptical.
-With credit to Mumta Ito, a functional demonstration of these foundations is set out below:

 Each circle’s existence relies on both the maintenance of its rights and the existence of the circle that encompasses it, if there is one.
 Without the maintenance of nature’ rights, the whole structure within which humans and our economy collapses.
 This image also begs the question why elements of the inner circle, such as companies, have been granted legal personhood when the more tangible and essential encompassing whole has not.